Shrek: Development

+Writing

+The screenplay was written by Ted Elliott, Terry Rossio, Joe Stillman, and Roger S. H. Schulman, loosely based on the picture book by William Steig.
+The way Steig upended fairy tale conventions in the original book by making an ogre the protagonist formed the basis for the movie being a parody of fairy tales.
+Elliott and Rossio began writing for the film in 1997 and worked on the project for two years.
+Elliott and Rossio were also credited as co-producers for the film.
+They centered the four main characters' personalities on maladaptive responses to self-esteem issues; as the DreamWorks story crew developed the plot, their personalities remained the same, ensuring the "thematic unity" of the story was preserved.
+When the studio leaned towards Shrek being a kind person shunned for being an ogre, they pushed for Shrek to remain a "misanthropic anti-hero."

 Casting

 Nicolas Cage was initially offered the role of Shrek but he turned it down because he did not want to look like an ogre.
-In 2013, Cage explained furthermore: "When you're drawn, in a way it says more about how children are going to see you than anything else, and I so care about that."
+In 2013, Cage explained: "When you're drawn, in a way it says more about how children are going to see you than anything else, and I so care about that."

 Chris Farley was initially hired to voice Shrek, and he had recorded nearly all of the dialogue for the character, but died before completing the project.
+According to David Spade, Farley only had 5 days of voice work left to perform; Farley's brother John was asked if he would come in and finish the remaining lines, but he refused.
 A story reel featuring a sample of Farley's recorded dialogue was leaked to the public in August 2015.
-DreamWorks then re-cast the voice role to Mike Myers, who insisted on a complete script rewrite, to leave no traces of Farley's version of Shrek.
+Katzenberg pitched the film to Mike Myers at the premiere of Saving Private Ryan (1998), after hearing the pitch he thought that Shrek was the "worst fucking title" he ever heard.
+DreamWorks then re-cast the voice role to Myers, who insisted on a complete script rewrite, to leave no traces of Farley's version of Shrek.
 According to Myers, he wanted to voice the character "for two reasons: I wanted the opportunity to work with Jeffrey Katzenberg; and [the book is] a great story about accepting yourself for who you are."